aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/link/_index.md

 {{% /alert %}}

-## Links headers/footers of section to the previous one usage examples
+## Link headers/footers of a section to the previous one usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to links headers/footers of section to the previous one with cURL or Postman
+### How to link headers/footers of a section to the previous one with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: